Jaffar Express operation complete, 33 terrorists killed: DG ISPR

-The Inter-Services Public Relations (ISPR) Director General Lt Gen Ahmed Sharif Chaudhry said on Wednesday that the clearance operation in Balochistan launched a day earlier after the Jaffar Express train was attacked and hijacked has been completed.
-He added that all terrorists present there have been killed.
+Inter-Services Public Relations (ISPR) Director General Lt Gen Ahmed Sharif Chaudhry said on Wednesday that the Jaffar Express clearance operation, launched a day earlier after the train’s unprecedented hijacking in Balochistan, was complete.
+He added that all terrorists, 33 in total, at the site of the attack had been killed.

-“On March 11 in Bolan, terrorists targeted a railroad track around 1pm and blew it up with a blast and stopped the Jaffer Express.
-According to railway officials, the train had 440 passengers,” he said while speaking to news anchor Kamran Shahid on Dunya News show ‘On the Front.’
+“On March 11 in Bolan, terrorists targeted a railroad track around 1pm and blew it up and stopped the Jaffar Express.
+According to railway officials, the train had 440 passengers,” he said while speaking in an interview on Dunya News show ‘On the Front’.

+The banned Baloch Liberation Army (BLA) claimed responsibility for the attack, but this was not mentioned by Lt Gen Chaudhry.

 “The terrorists used hostages, including women and children, as human shields.
 The recovery operation was immediately started,” he added.

-Chaudhry said the army, air force, Frontier Corps and SSG personnel had taken part and recovered the hostages.
+Chaudhry said the army, air force, Frontier Corps (FC) and the Special Services Group had taken part and recovered the hostages.

 “These terrorists were in contact with their supporters and masterminds in Afghanistan during the operation via satellite phone.
 You saw that around 100 passengers were safely rescued yesterday evening from the terrorists, and today as well, a large number of passengers have been recovered,” he said, adding that the process continued intermittently.